admost/amrapi/content/adjust-raw-data-export/_index.en.md

 ### Adjust Partner Terms&Conditions Settings

 {{% notice warning %}}
-If you have an UA from one of these adjust partners, you have to accept terms&conditions. it is important for us to see the content of the campaign.
+If you have an UA from one of these adjust partners, you have to accept terms&conditions.
+It is important for us to see the content of the campaign.
 {{% /notice %}}

 ##### 1. Facebook Terms&Conditions